ToniWonKanobi/theoveranalyzed.net/posts/2015/7/15/ditching-webfonts.md

 And because I'm in the purging mood, I'm going to try TheOverAnalyzed without all JavaScript as well.[^big] I'll probably turn it back on, but I want to enjoy speedy page loads to the fullest extent possible.
 I've always wondered why Daring Fireball didn't have any fancy JavaScript.
 Now I know why.
 Because it's faster without it.
 And for the web, faster is *always* better.

 [^atp]: [ATP reference][overcast].
 [^big]: No Bigfoot footnotes!?
-I've dedicated entire [posts][theoveranalyzed 7] to how I enabled them in the first place.
-Oh well.
+How can this be?
+(Especially when I've dedicated entire [posts][theoveranalyzed 7] to how I enabled them in the first place.)

 	This is probably just temporary.
-In my defense of completely removing Bigfoot footnotes, know this: I've already hidden non-Bigfoot footnotes on the homepage (`.homepage`).

-	During Bigfoot-less situations, I `display: none;`'d footnote links and the footnote section at the end of posts, via [css][d 3] (sort of a ghetto `<noscript>` without jQuery).
-It's only on the homepage, so on the permalink page for the post, all that stuff is still there.
+But only time will tell.
 [^no]: Nothing's changed.
 I don't think I'll ever be truly done with my website.
 [^sf]: I tried [San Francisco][wikipedia 3], per Craig Hockenberry's [recommendation][furbo], but I think the font name changed since his original post.
 He warned that might happen, since iOS 9 / 10.11 are still in beta.
 I'll have to revisit this when both OS's are officially released.